Trusted WordPress tutorials, when you need them most.

 If you are using a WordPress theme builder like SeedProd, then you can also showcase your blogroll.

 SeedProd is the best drag-and-drop WordPress website builder.
-It lets you create custom themes, offers pre-built templates, and has lots of customization options.
+It lets you create custom themes, offers pre-built templates, and offers many customization options.

-For this tutorial, we will use the SeedProd Pro version because it includes a theme builder.
+We will use the SeedProd Pro version for this tutorial because it includes a theme builder.
 There is also a SeedProd Lite version you can use for free.

 First, you will need to install and activate the SeedProd plugin.
 If you need help, then please see our guide on how to install a WordPress plugin.